• Skip to primary navigation

 Noodles & Company is a fast food restaurant chain that started in Denver, Colorado.
 They now have hundreds of locations scattered across the U.S.

-When you’re looking for a quick vegan lunch on the road, Noodles & Company has several plant-based options.
+When you're looking for a quick vegan lunch on the road, Noodles & Company has a handful of plant-based options.

 Current (2025) vegan options

-Whether you’re looking for an Italian style pasta, gluten free options, zucchini noodles, or a filling salad, there’s something for all palates at this fast casual chain.
+Whether you’re looking for an Italian style pasta, gluten-free options, or Japanese flavors, there’s something for a variety of palates at this fast casual chain.

 There is one fully vegan item on the menu.
 The rest require some substitutions.